-ESA offers dance majors intensive training in Ballet and Modern Dance; our aim is to develop technically strong and creative artists who are musically adept, self-disciplined, and who have an appreciation of the arts.
-Dancers study theory, anatomy and dance history to expand their understanding of the world of dance and their role in it.
+ESA offers dance majors intensive technical training in Ballet and Modern Dance; our aim is to develop technically strong and creative artists who are musically adept, self-disciplined, and who have an appreciation of the arts.
+Our program also includes studies in wellness, anatomy, dance production and composition, as well as dance history in order to expand students’ understanding of the world of dance and their role in it.

 All dance majors are invited to participate in two major performances: Choreographic Workshop showcases student choreographed work as well as teacher directed class pieces, and our major production, An Evening of Dance, features all of our classes as well as our dance company.